Palestinians stream into a southern Gaza town as Israel expands its offensive in the center

 STRIKES IN CENTRAL GAZA

-“They are hitting everywhere,” Saeed Moustafa, a Palestinian man from Nuseirat, said.
+“They are hitting everywhere,” Saeed Moustafa, a Nuseirat resident, said.
 “Families are killed inside their homes and the streets.
 They are killed everywhere.”

-Israel said this week it was expanding its ground offensive into central Gaza, targeting a belt of crowded neighborhoods that were built to house some of the hundreds of thousands of Palestinian refugees from the 1948 war surrounding Israel's creation.

-Israel blames the high death toll on Hamas, which it accuses of embedding inside the civilian population, saying that its forces have uncovered weapons troves and underground tunnel shafts in residential buildings, schools and mosques.
+Israel blames the high death toll on Hamas, which it accuses of positioning fighters and weapons within the civilian population, including in residential buildings, schools and mosques.

-But even Israel’s closest ally, the United States, has urged it to take more precautions to spare civilians and allow in more aid.
-Israel says it warns civilians to leave areas that it is targeting in multiple ways and that it has worked to be more precise in its evacuation orders.

-Civilians are bearing a staggering toll in the fighting.
-On Sunday, an Israeli strike on the Maghazi camp killed at least 106 people, according to hospital records, one of the war's deadliest.
+In a rare admission of a mistake, Israel acknowledged making errors in a strike Sunday that hospital records indicated killed at least 106 people in the Maghazi camp, one of the war's deadliest attacks.

-In a preliminary review of the strike, the Israeli military said that buildings near the target were also hit, and that “likely caused unintended harm to additional uninvolved civilians.”
-In a statement Thursday, the military said it regretted the harm to civilians and said it would learn from the incident.
+In a preliminary review, the Israeli military said that buildings near the target were also hit, and that “likely caused unintended harm to additional uninvolved civilians.”

+In a statement, the military said it regretted the harm to civilians and that it would learn from the errors.

 Eylon Levy, a government spokesman, told Britain’s Sky News that the wrong munition was used in the strike, leading to “a regrettable mistake.”

-Israel seldom comments on specific strikes and has rarely acknowledged any fault even when civilians are killed.

-Magdy reported from Cairo.
+Magdy reported from Cairo, Jeffery from London.
 Associated Press writer Tia Goldenberg contributed to this report from Tel Aviv, Israel.

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war.